Peter Heehs: Biography

 Heehs has also written on problems of Indian historiography in History and Theory, Postcolonial Studies, and other journals.
 He has also contributed to popular magazines such as History Today.

 As a scholar of religion, Heehs has edited the textbook Indian Religions and has contributed to journals and edited volumes dealing with new religious movements in India.
 He has also discussed the problems of Indian communalism.

-Heehs's ninth book, The Lives of Sri Aurobindo (Columbia University Press, 2008) was intended for scholarly readers.
-It received positive reviews in the United States, but was objected to by a large number of devotees of Sri Aurobindo, who have delayed the publication of the book in India.
+Heehs's ninth book, The Lives of Sri Aurobindo (Columbia University Press, 2008), was intended for scholarly readers.
+It received positive reviews in the United States but was objected to by a large number of devotees of Sri Aurobindo, who have delayed the publication of the book in India.
 Heehs's tenth book, Writing the Self, was published by Bloomsbury in February 2013.
 It has been named an Outstanding Academic Title for 2013 by Choice.
-His eleventh book, Situating Sri Aurobindo: A Reader, a collection of essays by various scholars on Sri Aurobindo's writings, with an introduction, was published by Oxford University Press in October 2013.
+His eleventh book, Situating Sri Aurobindo: A Reader, a collection of essays by various scholars on Sri Aurobindo's writings with an introduction, was published by Oxford University Press in October 2013.
 His twelfth book, Spirituality without God, was published by Bloomsbury in November 2018.

-Heehs was briefly in the news in April 2012 after the Indian home ministry declined to entertain an application for extension of his resident visa after April 15.
-Learning of the affair on March 31, Union Home Minister P. Chidambaram said he would review Heehs’s case.
-A number of prominent scholars, as well as union minister for Rural Development Jairam Ramesh, wrote in support of Heehs to the home minister and to Prime Minister Manmohan Singh.
-Leading public intellectuals Ramachandra Guha and Pratap Bhanu Mehta wrote about the issue in their newspaper columns.
-On April 13, the home ministry announced that it had approved a one-year extension of Heehs’s visa.
+Heehs was briefly in the news in April 2012 after the Indian Ministry of Home Affairs declined to entertain an application for an extension of his resident visa after April 15.
+Learning of the affair on March 31, Union Home Minister P. Chidambaram said that he would review Heehs’s case.
+A number of prominent scholars, as well as Union Minister for Rural Development Jairam Ramesh, wrote in support of Heehs to Chidambaram and to Prime Minister Manmohan Singh.

+Leading public intellectuals such as Ramachandra Guha and Pratap Bhanu Mehta wrote about the issue in their newspaper columns.
+On April 13, the Home Ministry announced that it had approved a one-year extension of Heehs’s visa.

 The affair became a point of reference in discussions in the Indian and international press of freedom of expression, book banning, censorship, xenophobia, and visa policy.